Breastfeeding & Going Dairy Free? Soy Free? Egg or Wheat? Here's Where To Start

 Ice cream: choose vegan icecream (again, if you're cutting soy, check for soy).
 Ben & Jerrys was a good one, or vegan maxi-bons

-Specific alternatives
+Specific dairy and soy alternatives

 Soy sauce: Maggi Seasoning Sauce